nogay1/MP3-DOM/README.md

    -  `playlistElement.js` - single playlist element displaying playlist properties.
    -  `playlistListElement.js` - a list displaying an array of playlists.

-Bellow you will find descriptions for the "more interesting" files.
+Bellow, you can find descriptions for the "more interesting" files.

 ## [helpers.js](./helpers.js)